 How to do it:

-- With the barbell on a rack, step under it so that it rests across the back of the shoulders, hold onto the bar to balance.
-Raise up to lift off the rack.
+- Step under the barbell on a rack so that it rests across the back of the shoulders, then hold on to the bar to maintain balance.

-- Stand with feet slightly wider than the hip distance, toes slightly protruding.
+- Stand with toes slightly protruding and feet slightly wider than hip distance.

 - Bend your knees and buttocks to lower your hips while keeping your back straight.

-- Then push yourself back to starting position.
+- Then push yourself back to the starting position.

 How to do the deadlift

-- Stand in front of a barbell loaded weight, bend your knees, lean forward and grasp the barbell in a medium grip width, one hand in an over-hand grip, the other hand in an under-hand grip or both over-hand grip.
+- Stand in front of a loaded barbell, bend your knees, lean forward, and grasp the barbell in a medium grip width with one hand in an over-hand grip, the other in an under-hand grip, or both in an over-hand grip.

-- Begin the lift by driving with the legs.
+- Begin the lift by propelling yourself forward with your legs.

-- Straighten up until you are standing upright.
+- Straighten yourself out until you are completely upright.

-- To lower the weight, bend the knees, lean forward from the waist and lower the weight to the floor.
+- Bend the knees, lean forward from the waist, and lower the weight to the floor to lower the weight.

 - Lower the weight quickly but controlled.